The future of work and agile hr is a global buzz, and they are here.

-Research shows the importance of coaching culture (APF manifesto) as it is highly correlated with organization’s performance and employee engagement & enrichment.
+Research shows the importance of coaching culture (APF manifesto) as it is highly correlated with an organization’s performance and employee engagement & enrichment.

 To build this culture, managers need to be intentional facilitators and coaches, and HRs need to roll out their sleeves to provide deep-dive knowledge and support to the managers and collaborate with them as partners & co-creators to create a coaching culture.

-The success of HR function is evaluated in terms of employee satisfaction & engagement levels, innovation and co-creation levels, organizational trust and integrity.
+The success of HR function is evaluated in terms of employee satisfaction & engagement levels, innovation and co-creation levels, organizational trust, and integrity.

-Today’s 21st century business is not solely about maximizing shareholder’s profits but it’s more about providing better opportunities for more stakeholder involvement and maximizing the shareholders’ value.
+Today’s 21st-century business is not solely about maximizing shareholder’s profits but it’s more about providing better opportunities for more stakeholder involvement and maximizing the shareholders’ value.

-To make agile transformation a reality in today’s Agile Human Resources era, HR leaders and teams should embrace an agile mindset, practice Agile HR operating model.
+To make agile transformation a reality in today’s Agile Human Resources era, HR leaders and teams should embrace an agile mindset, practice the Agile HR operating model.

 And embark on a continuous learning journey to hone their knowledge and skills on evolving modern practices in HR.

-Long-term business success mandates HR professionals and leaders to be people centric.
+Long-term business success mandates HR professionals and leaders to be people-centric.

-They need to put their people first and create value for internal customers (that is, employees), external customers and end-users, thus building a great place to work.
+They need to put their people first and create value for internal customers (that is, employees), external customers, and end-users, thus building a great place to work.

-Agile HR/PeopleOps certification certainly plays a key role in building one’s own HR career.
+Agile/PeopleOps certification certainly plays a key role in building one’s own HR career.

 If you are planning to expand your job role or broaden your portfolio, this is the best time to do “Agile PeopleOps Certification“.
 Are you eager to adopt a learning agility journey and strengthen your professional career?